 What does a background check show?
 The answer is complex due to the broad number of factors that different records searches entail.
-A background record review may consist of criminal records, driving records, civil court records, credit history checks, work history, education, and more, all depending on the type of background screening.
+A background review may consist of criminal records, driving records, civil court records, credit history checks, work history, education, and more, depending on the type of background screening.

 While every employer takes a slightly different approach to background screenings—for instance, Amazon.com's policies are likely different from a small-town local restaurant—it is valuable for employers and job seekers alike to understand the building blocks of a background report.

 Read on to learn about different records reports and what they can show.

 Pre-employment background checks occur when an employer performs due diligence on a job applicant to ensure that the candidate is a sound and appropriate hire.
 That process involves looking at various information—from crime records to resume verifications—to get a fuller picture of the candidate.